-Almost the entire Stuttgart Ballet has been in quarantine since March 14, when, after a tour to the German city of Friedrichshafen, five dancers and a staff member came down with COVID-19.
-(Fortunately, everyone is on their way to recovery.)
+Almost the entire Stuttgart Ballet went into quarantine on March 14, when, after a tour to the German city of Friedrichshafen, five dancers and a staff member came down with COVID-19.
+(Fortunately, everyone is recovered or on their way to recovery.)
 Until the dancers can perform again, Stuttgart Ballet has launched Stuttgart Ballet@Home, a virtual video-on-demand program offering recordings of full ballets.
 You can watch on the company's website or YouTube.

 Watch: Hoyoung Im rehearsing his Waldeinsamkeit